Skip to content

 Inexperienced team

-Though agile stresses self–motivated and self-organizing teams, it may not be the right scenario in every project.
+Though agile stresses self–motivated and self-organising teams, it may not be the right scenario in every project.
 Scrum master and senior team members role becomes important to carry the team forward.

 Best practices and "the Datavid method"